-YAML files can be split at arbitrary points, meaning the 'nac-merge' Module will combine and deep merge the contents of YAML files, where data of two elements with the same keys will be combined.
+YAML files can be split at arbitrary points, meaning the Nexus-as-Code Module will combine and deep merge the contents of YAML files, where data of two elements with the same keys will be combined.
 This for example enables splitting the configuration of a single tenant in two YAML files.

 Management Service HR Service

-apic: apic:
+.C: apic:

-tenants: tenants:
+cenants: tenants:

 - name: PROD - name: PROD

 vrfs: vrfs:

 - name: MANAGEMENT - name: HR

 bridge_domains: bridge_domains:

 - name: VLAN100 - name: VLAN200

-vrf: MANAGEMENT vrf: HR